 We thank you for your patience as we navigate this new world of COVID-19.
 The Board of Directors has worked hard to come up with ways for reopening that keep our community as safe as possible.
-We are following guidelines from the Center for Disease Control (CDC), along with recommendations from the Gallatin County Health Department and legal requirements of the State of Montana.
-As of the date of this document (August 23, 2021), Gallatin County is experiencing High levels of community transmission of COVID.
+The BDC Covid protocols follow guidelines from the Center for Disease Control (CDC), along with recommendations from the Gallatin County Health Department and legal requirements of the State of Montana.
 The BDC board will review the level of community transmission in Gallatin County frequently, and update the guidelines for Bozeman Dharma Center (BDC) in-person attendance based on levels of community transmission, and as the CDC, Gallatin County Health Department, and State of Montana change their guidance.

-The BDC is purchasing new technology and attempting to make nearly all activities that are offered in-person also offered on-line through Zoom.
+The BDC has purchased technology to make nearly all of our programs that are offered in-person also offered on-line through Zoom.

 When to participate remotely: